 Although excited by the prospect, for now, we will join those on the side-lines and keep watch.

-“Video marketing is using videos to promote and market your product or service, increase engagement on your digital and social channels, educate your consumers and customers, and reach your audience with a new medium” (The Ultimate Guide to Video Marketing (hubspot.com).
+“Video marketing is using videos to promote and market your product or service, increase engagement on your digital and social channels, educate your consumers and customers, and reach your audience with a new medium.” - The Ultimate Guide to Video Marketing

-These videos are often pre-recorded and disseminated through the spectrum of digital channels.
+These videos are often pre-recorded and disseminated through a spectrum of digital channels.

 Today video marketing continues to grow at a phenomenal pace.
 The graph below shows how ad spend has grown in digital video in recent months, while other channels have experienced a decline.
 YouTube and other video sharing sites have seen a significant increase in usage and the video marketing space will continue to provide opportunities for businesses that can create high-quality, informative videos that resonate with their audience.